-Share information regarding fire safety, fire statistics, and firerelated information The Department of Public Safety provides the information contained in this document as a service to the Dickinson community and to comply with federal and state requirements.
-If you have any questions or concerns related to the information in this document, please contact the Department of Public Safety at P.O.
-Box 1773, Carlisle, PA 17013, (717-245-1349).
+Share information regarding fire safety, fire statistics, and fire-related information

+Dickinson Public Safety provides the information contained in this document as a service to the Dickinson community and to comply with federal and state requirements.
+If you have any questions or concerns related to the information in this document, please contact Dickinson Public Safety at P.O.
+Box 1773, Carlisle, PA 17013, (717-245-1349), or by email at security@dickinson.edu.

-Annual Disclosure of Crime Statistics
+Annual Disclosure of Crime and Residential Facility Fire Statistics

-Public Safety prepares this Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-This report is prepared in cooperation with local law enforcement agencies surrounding our campus, Campus Life, Student Conduct, and the Office of the Dean of Students.
+DPS prepares this Annual Security and Fire Safety Information Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+This report is prepared in cooperation with local law enforcement agencies surrounding our campus, Campus Life, Student Conduct, the Dean of Students, and other college departments.

-Campus crime, arrest and referral statistics include those reported to DPS, designated campus officials (campus security authorities), including but not limited to directors, deans, residential life personnel, Student Conduct personnel, advisors to students/student organizations, athletic coaches, and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to DPS, designated campus officials (campus security authorities), including but not limited to directors, deans, residential life personnel, Student Conduct personnel, advisors to students/student organizations, athletic coaches, other college employees, and local law enforcement agencies.

 Each year, an e-mail notification is made to all enrolled students, faculty and staff that provides the web site to access this report.
-Copies of the report may also be obtained at the Department of Public Safety located at the Kaufman Building (400 W, North Street (rear), Carlisle, PA 17013) or by calling (717) 245-1349.
-Prospective employees and students may also obtain a copy of the report through the Department of Public Safety as listed above.
+Copies of the report may also be obtained at Dickinson Public Safety located at the Kaufman Building - 400 W. North Street - rear, Carlisle, PA 17013 - or by calling (717) 245-1349.
+Prospective employees and students may also obtain a copy of the report through Dickinson Public Safety as listed above.
 A pamphlet with summary information from this report is available at Human Resource Services and at Public Safety.